Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 ## SMS API

 A [Messaging](#messaging) API you use to send and receive a high volume of [SMS](#sms) anywhere in the world.
 The SMS API provides instant access to the highest quality global messaging network.
 The SMS API uses [Adaptive Routing](#adaptive-routing) and delivery optimization technologies to ensure the highest quality message delivery.

+More information can be found in the [SMS API documentation](/messaging/sms/overview).

 ## SMS Cloud Numbers